 Download a flyer for our Switchgrass Establishment Assistance Program

-New for 2021, Genera is excited to offer the Switchgrass Establishment Assistance (SEA) program that will help producers offset the cost of establishing new acres of switchgrass.
-Through this program, we will offer up to a maximum of $200 per acre.
+Started in 2021, Genera’s Switchgrass Establishment Assistance (SEA) program assists our producers with offsetting the cost of establishing new acres of switchgrass.
+Through this program, we offer up to a maximum of $200 per acre.
 Eligibility for this program, requires a commitment to a five-year Production Agreement and a minimum of 15 acres for new producers.
 Each producer interested in taking advantage of the SEA program must work with a Genera representative to develop an Establishment Plan.
 Establishment Plans will be tailored to each producer and will vary by type of ground and/or type of equipment available to the producer.
-Available assistance for 2021 is limited.
+Available assistance is limited.
 For more information and so we can begin an application for you, please reach out ASAP!